Model-Based Transfer Learning for Contextual Reinforcement Learning: Problem formulation

-\begin{definition}[Sequential Source Task\jhdelete{s} Selection Problem] The sequential source task\jhdelete{s} selection (SSTS) problem \cwwinline{seeks to optimize the overall expected performance across a \jhhedit{CMDP} $c\mathcal{M}(\cdot)$ by selecting one task $x \in X$ at each stage}.
-Formally, at each selection step $k$, we aim to choose a task $x_k$ such that the cumulative estimated performance is maximized:
+\begin{definition}[Sequential Source Task\jhdelete{s} Selection Problem] \cwwwinline{This} problem \cwwinline{seeks to optimize the expected generalization performance across a \jhedit{CMDP} $\jhedit{\mathcal{M}_{x'\in X}}$ by selecting a task $x \in X$ at each \vjinline{training} stage}.
+Specifically, at each selection step $k$, we \cwwwinline{wish} to choose a \cwwwinline{distinct} task $x_k$ such that the \cwwwinline{expected} cumulative \cwwwinline{generalization} performance is maximized. \cwwwinline{This can be expressed by keeping track at each step, which policy to use for which task, and the corresponding generalization performance.
+Upon training the \jhedit{policy} $\pi_{x_k}$ for source task $x_k$, the \cwwwinline{cumulative} generalization performance, \cwwwinline{which we abuse notation to denote as} $\jhedit{{J}(\pi_{1:k},\cdot})={J}(\jhedit{\pi_{x_k},\cdot;\pi_{1:k-1}})$}.
+Formally, this can be recursively defined based on previous observations $\{\jhedit{J(\pi_1,x)} , \dots, \jhedit{J(\pi_{k-1},x)} \}$ for all $x \in X$ as follows:

-\end{definition} \cwwinline{where $V(\cdot)$ is defined in the following.} \cwinline{Intuitively, we can keep track of the highest performance achievable by any model trained thus far.
-Formally, after we train the $k^\text{th}$ model at source task $x_k$, \jhhedit{we update the \textit{generalized performance}, denoted by $U(x';x_{(1:k)})$, by comparing the generalized performance from the model trained \cwwinline{using} task $x_k$.}} We \cwinline{recursively define} $U$ based on the previous observations, as follows: